camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ##### Elasticsearch

-Elastic doesn't support a dual active active setup.
+Elastic doesn't support a dual-region active-active setup.
 You would need a tie breaker in a 3rd region : https://www.elastic.co/guide/en/elasticsearch/reference/current/high-availability-cluster-design-large-clusters.html#high-availability-cluster-design-two-zones
-Cross Cluster Replication is an Active-Passive setup that doesn't fit the current requirement.
+Cross-Cluster Replication is an Active-Passive setup that doesn't fit the current requirement.

-So the current approach would be to have 2 ES clusters in each region with their own Operate,Tasklist, Optimize on top of it.
+So the current approach is to have 2 ES clusters in each region with their own Operate,Tasklist, Optimize on top of it.
 In case of disaster (loosing a region), procedure would be to pause the exporters & then start the failOver.
 Once the failback is started, resume the exporters.

 You can check the status of the Elasticsearch cluster using: